article banner (priority)

 import kotlin.properties.Delegates.vetoable val state by vetoable(Initial) { _, _, newState -> if (newState is Initial) { log.e("Cannot set initial state") return@vetoable false } // ... return@vetoable true } val email by vetoable(email) { _, _, newEmail -> emailRegex.matches(newEmail) }

-I hope you enjoyed observable and vetoable delegates.
+I hope you enjoyed the observable and vetoable delegates.
 In the next part, you will learn how Map can be used as a delegate.

 1: